imazen/resizer/Plugins/RedEye/readme.md

 # RedEye plugin

+*PLEASE NOTE*
+* **This plugin is not forwards-compatible.
+Avoid these URL commands for maximum compatibility with Imageflow and future major ImageResizer releases.**
+* **Do not use with untrusted image data.
+This plugin relies on third-party C and C++ code which we have not audited (OpenCV).**
+* **While we provide a baseline version of OpenCV, we suggest that you check for the latest compatible release, at it may include security fixes.**

 You can find a sample project for this plugin in `\Samples\ImageStudio` within the full download

 Provides automatic and manual red-eye detection and correction.
 For automatic face and eye detection, OpenCV is required.
-Requires V3.2 or higher.

-A NuGet package for this plugin is not available, due to the vast number of dependencies.

 OpenCV does not support being used from multiple app domains.
 If you get a "Type Initializer Exception", restart the application pool and verify that it only contains 1 application, and that overlapped recycle is disabled.

 You **must** disable overlapped recycling on the application pool running this plugin.
 OpenCV cannot handle multiple instances per plugin.

 ## Usage